AlephThot/pyC14/README.rst

  3. most of the used softawre are blackbox, not always well-documented and most often deprecated

 Based on these constations and my strong "good opinion" on "python" I started to develope my own code.
-Part of this code (plotting) is freely inspired from the IOSACal software, and I strongly recommand to have a look at what they do (and encourage them to continu).
+Part of this code (plotting) is freely inspired from the `IOSACal </http://c14.iosa.it/en/latest/#>`_ software, and I strongly recommand to have a look at what they do (and encourage them to continu).